helium/longfi-platformio/getting-started.md

 Your board should have come with a U.FL antenna.
 All you have to do is attach it to the U.FL port on the developer board.
 The method of attachment varies depending on the target board.

-In the case of our example Heltec Cubecell board, some versions of the board may have more than one U.FL port, if this is the case generally the LoRa antenna attaches to the port that is on the same side of the board as contains the USB port connector.
+In the case of our example Heltec CubeCell board, some versions of the board may have more than one U.FL port, if this is the case generally the LoRa antenna attaches to the port that is on the same side of the board as contains the USB port connector.
 In all cases it is best to verify the proper connector with the board manufacturer.

 #### Connect Target Board to Development PC<a id="connect-board"></a>